A couple weeks back, a crew of us gathered for a stirring conversation

 Some patients tell me, "I think I'm going to die," when their departure time draws near; or that a close family member (who has already passed away) has appeared to guide them to the other side.

 The last physical sense we lose is hearing, so even though a dying person doesn't open their eyes or speak, they hear and receive blessings, and decide when to go.

-Question: What about the regrets and grief when you can't do anything, perhaps due to situations and protocols?
-For example, my mother caught Covid-19 and a doctor insisted on hospitalization.
+(For example, my mother caught Covid-19 and a doctor insisted on hospitalization.
 We got her a hospital bed, but the hospital was short-staffed and could not accept visitors.
 We were dependent on the doctors … we followed the doctor’s orders, then my mother died, and we are left wondering if she wanted to say something before leaving, but we were not there by her side.
-I can’t help thinking it would have been better not to have sent her to the hospital.
+I can’t help thinking it would have been better not to have sent her to the hospital.)